 Values are an important part of your life.
 They act like a compass guiding you toward your best work, your best relationship, your best financial situation, your best health–your best life!

 Have you heard of the concept of “flow?”
-This concept was coined by Mihály Csíkszentmihályi, to mean that moment in time when you are completely immersed in an activity.
+This concept was coined by Mihály Csíkszentmihályi.
+Flow is that moment in time when you are completely immersed in an activity.
 You are present to the moment, losing track of all time, as you engage your skills and attention to the activity at hand.
-Positive psychologists would say that if you want more happiness in your life, experience more flow.
-How can you experience more flow?
-Start by identifying your values and then align your life choices by them.
-Recall the moments when you felt happiest, most proud, or most fulfilled and satisfied.
-What values were being expressed in those moments?

 Add more flow to your life by living by your authentic values.